Regional Representative for the National Social Anxiety Center (NSAC)

 The frontline treatment is CBT with ERP, which helps you face your fears without rituals.
 About 70% of people improve significantly with ERP.
 For those who need deeper work—especially if OCD is tied to perfectionism, guilt, or responsibility—Schema Therapy can help by addressing the underlying emotional patterns that make OCD so sticky.

-I specialize in CBT and Schema Therapy for OCD and offer therapy throughout California—including San Jose, Sacramento, San Francisco, Los Angeles, San Diego, and beyond.
+Laura Johnson, LMFT, LPCC, is an expert OCD therapist specializing in CBT and Schema Therapy for OCD in San Jose and throughout California.
 With secure video sessions, you can access evidence-based treatment that’s often hard to find locally.
 Reach out today to schedule an appointment and start breaking free from the grip of OCD.

 Book Appointment